 On the Printify website, they have sorted and collated a large library of print on demand companies based on location, pricing and availability.

-Once you’ve selected a provider, Printify takes care of connecting your store and managing the entire fulfillment process.
+Once you’ve selected a provider, Printify takes care of connecting your online store and managing the entire fulfillment process.

 Printful Vs Printify – The Evaluation Criteria